 Pedestrian Safety and Walkability

 In 2012, the Asheville Downtown Association developed a Walkability Study for downtown Asheville.
-A 2015 update to the study added the South Slope.
+The study is performed every other year with an update coming in 2019.
 The study highlights areas in the central business district that are unsafe or difficult for pedestrians, including those with disabilities.
-The ADA submitted both the study and the update to city staff.
+The ADA submits both the study and the update to city staff.
 While many of the most significant safety issues have been fixed, many larger problems remain.
 Several sidewalks in downtown need considerable repair or complete replacement.

 Walkability is not only important in growing our residential base, but in drawing additional commerce downtown as well.
 Across the nation, citizens and businesses are returning to urban cores and walkability is considered the top amenity.

 ADA has also identified transit and transportation alternatives as closely related to the challenge of parking.
-The recently adopted budget provides significant funding for increased service on current routes, new busses, and additional Sunday service - important steps but inadequate in addressing the identified needs of surveyed businesses.
+Recenlty increased funding allowed for additional service on current routes, new busses and additional Sunday service - important steps but inadequate in addressing the identified needs of surveyed businesses.
 We encourage Council to continue to prioritize transit funding in future budgets and seek parking solutions now.

-As the City begins the process of updating the Transit Master Plan, we encourage staff to consider a transit option, workforce parking agreement, or park and ride service that serves downtown workers.
+As the City begins the process of implementing the Transit Master Plan, we encourage staff to consider a transit option, workforce parking agreement, or park and ride service that serves downtown workers.

 Downtown hosts thousands of workers every day and the viability and sustainability of businesses depends on their ability to retain workers.
-If our parking shortage continues to cause issue for these workers, we are concerned about the impact on downtown businesses.
+If our parking shortage and trasit shorfalls continue to cause issue for these workers, we are concerned about the impact on downtown businesses.

 Homelessness and housing shortages are issues increasingly faced by municipalities nationwide.
 ADA will continue to work with resource providers, government staff, elected officials and community leaders to identify solutions that will increase the availability of housing for workforce and homeless members of our community.

 City of Asheville and Buncombe County governments must invest in downtown infrastructure to grow the tax base and sustain downtown’s viability.
-The Asheville Downtown Association and Downtown Commission believe it’s critical to prioritize infrastructure projects in the central business district.
+The Asheville Downtown Association believes it’s critical to prioritize infrastructure projects in the central business district.

 As the center of government and commerce, downtown sees tremendous use not only by residents of the city, county and neighboring communities of Western North Carolina, but also tourists.
 Also, because of its density, downtown is one of the largest contributors of city property and sales tax revenues, the main revenue stream for the city.
 Infrastructure improvements can attract both additional private investment as well as help to sustain downtown’s current business community.